 This is the best place to pick up Indian clothing, wedding attire, jewelry and a host of other things at reasonable prices.
 It also has amazing street food stalls, like Ram Laddu Food Corner and Dolma Aunty Momo’s.

 This part of Delhi was mainly developed post-Partition to serve the growing population.
-It’s in a very authentic section of the city, away from the 5 star hotels and embassies, but still in affluent South Delhi.
+It’s in a very authentic section of the city, away from Delhi’s 5 star hotels and embassies, but still in affluent South Delhi.

 11. Step back in time and enjoy a kathak performance at Kathika